“Sorry you dropped out. Can you repeat that?”

 Are your Mbps giving you video conferencing fatigue?

-If your internet connection isn’t delivering the quality of audio and video you need for a consistent video experience without distractions — it’s time to look under the hood.
+If your internet connection isn’t delivering quality audio and video, you need a consistent video experience without distractions — it’s time to look under the hood.

 Why it starts with an internet connection